 Eat some local Maine seafood, lobster, fried clams, shrimp, scallops, and oysters.
 You can dine at a fancy four star restaurant on artfully prepared lobster out of the shell, or you roll up your sleeves at a roadside Clam Shack, or enjoy a fresh made lobster roll.

-Some of our favorite Maine restaurants include the York Harbor Inn – try the Ship’s Cellar Pub downstairs, Velveteen Habit and MC Perkins in Ogunquit, Joshua’s in Wells, David’s KPT at the Boathouse Waterfront in Kennebunkport, and Mabel’s Lobster Claw, Old Vines Wine Bar in Kennebunk, or casual pub fare at Alissons – it’s the Cheers of Maine.
+Some of our favorite Maine restaurants include the York Harbor Inn – try the Ship’s Cellar Pub downstairs, Velveteen Habit and MC Perkins in Ogunquit, Joshua’s in Wells, The Boathouse Waterfront in Kennebunkport, Old Vines Wine Bar in Kennebunk, or casual pub fare at Alissons – it’s the Cheers of Maine.
 Portland has so many good restaurant – too many to mention.

 Maine is loaded with local crafts people, artists, chefs, and jewelers.
 Whether its lobster or lighthouse decor, starfish and sea glass jewelry, seascape inspired art, or Maine made blueberry and maple products, be “Shore” to save time to shop Maine boutiques.
 Score some bargains at Kittery Outlets and Freeport Outlets, and go open minded with an open wallet to Maine discount stores Mardens and Reny’s.
 You must LL Bean, in Freeport 365/7/24 since 1913, and see this Maine clothier and outdoor gear flagship store, famous for its amazing return policy, LL Bean boots, and the Bear and Moose display, plus the massive Bean Boot outside (photo opp)!